Chapter 1

 Regardless of how you want to build your career, you need to progress in one or both of the above to advance beyond a certain level.
 Both management and individual contributor streams require making the people around you more effective, but in slightly different ways.
 An individual contributor:

 Just like everything in life, your journey at Helcim is what you make of it.
 Every small step will contribute towards a bigger achievement, both in your individual work and the steps you take to develop your career.
+Through this book you will have seen opportunities for further learning and reading.
+We encourage you to dive in - you'll find copies of the books referenced in this document in the Helcim library alongside many other great books.

 Ways to participate

-Captain's log - Helcim's internal newsletter, appears in your inbox every second Thursday.
+Captain's log - Helcim's internal newsletter, appears in your inbox every Thursday.
 Everyone can contribute to its content, from company news to social events.

 Coffees, chat rooms and lunch rooms - We’re privileged to work in a great office next to beautiful Prince's Island park.
 Take teammates out for coffee or lunch, or invite new people for walks and get to know them.
 We also have a ton of chat rooms, some company-wide, others specific to teams and products.
 Don't be afraid to raise your hand and lend your opinions, or simply say hello.